 The biggest problem with sulfates is that they’re a little too good at their job.
 Squeaky clean is great for our dishes, but it’s not so great for our hair and skin.
 Sulfates cleanse so aggressively that they remove a lot of the good, natural oils our hair needs to stay healthy and shiny.
 Over time, that harsh cleansing causes stress to the hair cuticle—leaving your locks looking dull, dehydrated and frizzy, and possibly fading color faster.
 (One of our favorite color-protecting ingredients?
 Rice tein.)

-Sulfates are also closely linked with damage to keratin, the protein that makes up the hair shaft.
-In fact, a study from 2005 shows that hair immersed in sodium dodecyl sulfate loses twice as much keratin as hair immersed in water.
+Sulfates are also linked with damage to keratin, the protein that makes up the hair shaft.
+A 2005 study found that hair immersed in sodium dodecyl sulfate lost twice as much keratin as hair immersed in water.
 Weakened hair proteins can lead to breakage and split ends (the worst, since the only real “cure” for these is to snip them off).
-Bottom line: You’re better off avoiding sulfates if you want to boost your hair’s health, appearance and strength.
+Bottom line: It's best to steer clear of sulfates if you want to improve your hair’s health and strength.

 What do sulfates do to your skin?